Best ways to book Europe flights with Ultimate Rewards

 - Part 2: Star Alliance-Singapore Airlines KrisFlyer and United

 - Part 3: SkyTeam Alliance- KLM/AirFrance FlyingBlue and Korean Air

-There is only one partner in the OneWorld alliance to which you can transfer Ultimate Rewards.
-That partner is British Airways.
+There are two partners in the OneWorld alliance to which you can transfer Ultimate Rewards.
+Those partners are British Airways Executive Club and Iberia Plus.
 While British Airways is great for so many routes, I will admit that their program, British Airways Executive Club, may not be your best option if you’re trying to use Ultimate Rewards to book flights between the US and Europe.
 I’ll go into a little more detail below but there are two main reasons for this: